 Although the whole world is present at Taiwan Pride, you’ll notice a disproportionate number of people from throughout Asia.
 This is good not only if you love to meet guys from different Asian countries, but also because of what the event means to them; many come from countries where it is not easy (or maybe even legal) to be gay.
 Taipei Pride is a celebration of identity, yes, but also hope and freedom.

-Although the official dates for Taiwan Pride 2022 have not been set, it will take place during the last week of October, as gay pride in Taipei always does.
-The same things that are true in 2021—the sense of community, opportunities for travel and the convenience of Taipei as a travel destination—will hold true in 2022, or whenever it is Covid stops terrorizing us and we can all live again.
+Although the official dates for Taiwan Pride 2024 have not been set, it will take place during the last week of October, as gay pride in Taipei always does.
+The same things that are true in 2023—the sense of community, opportunities for travel and the convenience of Taipei as a travel destination—will hold true in 2024, likely with even fewer relics of the covid era still haunting attendees.

 Other FAQ About Taipei Gay Pride

 Is the Ximen Red House a gay bar?